 3.1 This practice describes the methods of preparation and application of powder coating.
-The key to achieving good adhesion between powder coatings and bare steel is surface preparation.
-The surface must be entirely free from iron oxides (rust) prior to powder coating.
-Any rust, or other metal oxides, that remain on the surface of the product can potentially retain air or moisture.
+The key to achieving good adhesion between powder coatings and aluminum is surface preparation.
+The surface must be entirely free from aluminum oxides prior to powder coating.
+Any aluminum, or other metal oxides, that remain on the surface of the product can potentially retain air or moisture.
 Upon heating during the curing stages of the powder application, the oxides may release water vapor or air, which can expand and penetrate the powder coating, causing blisters or voids.

-3.1.1The significant problem associated with the use of polyester powders on bare steel products is the adhesion of the coating to the bare steel surface caused by rust.
+3.1.1The significant problem associated with the use of polyester powders on aluminum products is the adhesion of the coating to the aluminum surface.
+The aluminum surface is very resistant to atmospheric corrosion because the tight patina that is formed (aluminum oxide) is dense and tenacious this tight layer is usually self limiting and slows after initial formation.
+Aluminum oxide is recognized by its white appearance, giving rise to its name, white rust.
 However, the oxide layer must be removed to provide a pure metal surface for proper coating bond.
-This is a common problem in applying coatings on to bare steel surfaces whether paint or powder coating.
-The proper preparation of the bare steel substrate and application of the coating system can develop the adhesion and coverage necessary to overcome this problem and result a satisfactory service life.
+This is a common problem in applying coatings on to aluminum surfaces whether paint or powder coating.
+The proper preparation of the aluminum substrate and application of the coating system can develop the adhesion and coverage necessary to overcome this problem and result a satisfactory service life.